AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >* Your issue is that you can't log in to the Marketplace account or that you have a question about deploying an extension.
 >* Your issue isn't solely about requesting a refund for your Marketplace purchase(s).
 >
 >For issues relating to publishing your extension, having trouble purchasing, or requesting a refund on the [Adobe Commerce Marketplace](https://commercemarketplace.adobe.com/), you must contact the [!DNL Commerce Marketplace] team directly by visiting https://commercemarketplace.adobe.com/.
-Navigate to the bottom of the page and click **[!UICONTROL Contact Us]**, which will open a form to submit a Marketplace Support ticket.
+Navigate to the bottom of the page and click **[!UICONTROL Contact Us]**, which will open a form to submit a Marketplace support ticket.

 #### Adobe Experience League start page {#experience-league-start-page}